 Enabling two-factor authentication (2FA) is one of the easiest steps you can take to protect your online accounts.
 Even if someone gets ahold of your password, 2FA will ensure that they can’t get very far.
-2FA adds extra protection by requiring additional information for login, provided by either a text message to your phone, a code from an authenticator app, or the use of a hardware security key.
+2FA adds extra protection by requiring additional information when you log in, provided by either a text message to your phone, a code from an authenticator app, or the use of a hardware security key.

 This lesson plan will introduce key concepts about 2FA, and guide you through the process of setting up app-based 2FA for your primary email account.